Improve pull request flow

 One of the best ways to accelerate code to production is to create awareness of the current status of pull requests.
 You can do this by getting the team to adopt:

-• Slack notifications for getting timely notifications of what should be done
+* Slack or Microsoft Teams notifications for getting timely notifications of what should be done

-• Slack digests for reminding the team about the work on a weekly or daily basis
+* Digests for Slack and Microsoft Teams reminding the team about the work on a weekly or daily basis